Glacier Bay - Eagle's Nest Lodge

 Glacier Bay Eagle's Nest Lodge

 Accommodations consist of seven comfortable rooms, with one room reserved for heavy snorers.
-Hearty, excellent meals.
-The comfortable dining room accommodates up to twenty guests.
+Hearty, family-style meals.
+The dining room accommodates up to twenty guests.
 While dining,

 watch the meadow for moose and bear that wander through on occasion.

 They have a 2,000 square foot recreation room with pool table, ping pong table, big screen satellite television, game tables, and plenty of seating.
 Horseshoes and volleyball.
 All of your soda, candy, popcorn, and treats are included.
 4-G cell service is now available also.
 The Lodge is just a short van ride to the marina where the boats are docked.

 Eric Schoenborn's Trip Recap:

 "This area is arguably the best spot in the world for quality halibut, and they also have access to salmon.
 We ran to a local hotspot and were able to catch daily limits of kings,